 The app takes some getting used to, so install and learn it before you're in a situation where you need to use it immediately.

 Scope can get into tight and darkly lit spaces.
 Accessories – such as magnet and hook – come with an storage case.
-Comes with 1.5' cable and waterproof camera.
+Comes with 1.5 foot cable and waterproof camera.
 Picture is very clear.
 Saves hours of work for many users.
 Customer support is excellent.

 The WiFi can be a bit spotty and may require an occasional reconnection.
 Battery runs out faster if using light on full power.